 That is… As long as he doesn’t just remove the file flag.
 But to make that impossible as well, FreeBSD has secure levels.
 You can always add file flags.
 But you can only remove them when the system is in secure level 0.
 And here’s the show-stopper: Once set to higher than 0 secure levels cannot be reduced.
 Not even by root and not even by yourself with physical access to your server!
 There’s exactly one way to get rid of a secure level greater than 0: Reboot… And a reboot won’t go unnoticed easily, right?

 One more very cool feature are jails.
 Think of them as hardened chroot environments with a lot of extras (like IP addresses for a jail).
 They are kept strictly separate from the rest of the system (and from other jails).
 You have heard about all that “container” stuff that’s currently en vogue in Linux, haven’t you?
 No need for that on FreeBSD!
 If you want a secure environment (or several) for single applications – just jail them.
-FreeBSD offers this possibility for ages now (but to be fair I should mention that they were available on Solaris (where they are called “zones” even earlier).
+FreeBSD offers this possibility for ages now (as does Solaris, where this functionality is provided by what’s called “zones”.)